 G2.B1.S1 To create parent trainings highlighting reading and math strategies to be implemented at home for Intellectually Disabled (IND) students.
+4

 To increase student outcome on statewide assessments.
+To provide parents with learning at home educational strategies.

 Action Step 1 5